 Download and setup Phenix

-Get the latest official Phenix release or the nightly development release with contributions from University of Cambridge, Duke University, LANL, LBNL; includes the Phenix GUI.
+Get the latest official Phenix release or the nightly development release with contributions from University of Cambridge, Duke University, the New Mexico Consortium, and LBNL, including the Phenix GUI.

 3. Set up Phenix